lencx/ChatGPT/README.md

 ## Getting Started
 You can get started with ChatGPT Desktop by downloading the latest version of ChatGPT Desktop for your select operating system below.
-Alternatively, if you want to contribute you can set up a local development environment.
-LINK
+Alternatively, if you want to contribute you can set up a local development environment and start contributing [here](#-Contributing).

 💻**Windows:** [Install for windows](https://github.com/lencx/ChatGPT/blob/main/docs/install-docs/windows-install.md)